 The Meridian Chamber supports efforts to expand the capabilities of our K-12 schools to graduate all students with the necessary skills to successfully complete college and/or career/technical education (CTE), including emphasis on Science, Technology, Engineering and Math (STEM).
 State supported colleges and universities need to provide the relevant curriculum and the trained workforce required if Idaho businesses are to effectively compete in the global marketplace.

-Support recommendations of Governor’s Education Task Force adopted in 2013

 Support a mechanism for Idaho schools by which new growth contributes to the building needs associated with student enrollment

-Support expansion of CWI’s Canyon County and on-line campuses
+Support expansion of College of Western Idaho’s Canyon County and on-line campuses

 Healthcare